China studies floating gas plants for South China Sea

 "FLNG has an unrivalled advantage for relatively small-scale deepwater gas fields versus subsea pipelines," Feng said.

-In disputed waters, a single vessel would also be much easier to protect than potentially hundreds of kilometers of pipeline.
+In disputed waters, a single vessel would also be much easier to protect than potentially hundreds of kilometres of pipeline.

 Wang Jinlian, secretary-general of the China Association of the National Shipbuilding Industry, told Reuters the government was ready to finance research and development and offer tax incentives for any local manufacturing work needed to build such floating liquefaction plants.